SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Introduction

-\begin{enumerate} \item We are the first to apply a semi-supervised method for collecting new offensive data using \olid as a seed dataset, thus avoiding the need for time-consuming annotation. \item We create and publicly release \olidweak, a dataset containing 9 million English tweets for offensive language identification, the largest dataset for this task. \item We demonstrate sizeable improvements compared to prior work on the mid and lower levels of the taxonomy where gold training data is scarce when training on \olidweak and testing on \olid. \item We provide a comprehensive analysis of \textit{EASY} (i.e.,~simple explicit Tweets such as using curse words) and \textit{HARD} (i.e.,~more implicit tweets such as the use of underhanded comments or racial slurs) examples of offensive tweets. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We are the first to apply a semi-supervised method for collecting new offensive data using \olid{} as a seed dataset, thus avoiding the need for time-consuming annotation. \item We create and publicly release \olidweak{}, a training dataset containing 9 million English tweets for offensive language identification, the largest dataset for this task.\footnote{Available at: \url{http://sites.google.com/site/offensevalsharedtask/solid}} \olidweak{} is the official dataset of the SemEval shared task OffensEval-2020 \cite{zampieri-etal-2020-semeval}. \item We demonstrate sizeable improvements over prior work on the middle and the lower levels of the taxonomy, where gold training data is scarce, when training on \olidweak{} and testing on \olid{}. \item We provide a new larger test set and a comprehensive analysis of \textit{EASY} (i.e.,~simple explicit tweets such as using curse words) and \textit{HARD} (i.e.,~more implicit tweets that use underhanded comments or racial slurs) examples of offensive tweets. \end{enumerate}

-The remainder of this paper is organized as follows: Section \ref{sec:RW} presents related studies in aggression identification, bullying detection, and other related tasks.
-Section \ref{sec:olid} describes the \olid dataset and annotation taxonomy.
-Section \ref{S:models} introduces the computational models used in this study.
-Section \ref{S:dataset} presents the \olidweak dataset.
-Section \ref{sec:results} discusses the experimental results and section \ref{sec:discussion} offers additional discussion and analysis.
+The remainder of this paper is organized as follows: Section~\ref{sec:RW} presents related studies in aggression identification, cyberbullying detection, and other related tasks.
+Section~\ref{sec:olid} describes the \olid{} dataset and the annotation taxonomy.
+Section~\ref{S:models} introduces our computational models.
+Section~\ref{S:dataset} presents the \olidweak{} dataset.
+Section~\ref{sec:results} discusses the experimental results and Section~\ref{sec:discussion} offers additional discussion and analysis.
+Finally, Section~\ref{sec:conclusion} concludes and discusses possible directions for future work.